Joseph Kalimbwe: Issues with liberation movements

+Kalimbwe, has been a strong supporter of Hichilema, when former Zimbabwean Finance Minister, Patrick Chinamasa, threatened the Zambian President in a 2023 tweet that he would follow Mwanawasa's fate after Hichilema had deployed Nevers Mumba to the Zimbabwean Election monitoring SADC team.

-Kalimbwe has been very critical of Liberation Movements in Southern Africa.
+Since then, Kalimbwe has been very critical of Liberation Movements in Southern Africa.
 It earned him a popular statue for his stance on Zimbabwe's Zanu PF and the ANC of South Africa.
-In February 2022, the ruling Zanu PF sent a delegation of 4 government ministers to Lusaka to engage Zambian President Hakainde Hichilema to ask him to engage Kalimbwe over his stance on liberation movement.
 This followed Kalimbwe having had a dispute with Zimbabwe's former finance minister Patrick Chinamasa and the spokesperson of Zimbabwean President George Charamba who claimed Kalimbwe was still a baby in politics after Kalimbwe asked the later to explain his position on the death of 3rd President of Zambia, Patrick Mwanawasa.

 In 2023, the Secretary General of the ANC, Fikile Mbalula stated that Kalimbwe needed to learn a lot of things in politics after Mbalula posted a twitter photo accusing Zambian President Hichilema of being a puppet of the West.